nessos/LinqOptimizer/README.md

 The compiled code has fewer virtual calls, better data locality and speedups of up to 15x.

-The main idea is that we lift query sources into the world of Expression trees and after various tranformations-optimizations we compile them into IL for efficient execution.
+The main idea is that we lift query sources into the world of Expression trees and after various transformations-optimizations we compile them into IL for efficient execution.

 ```csharp
 var query = (from num in nums.AsQueryExpr() // lift